w3c/webappsec/specs/subresourceintegrity/spec.markdown

     libraries can be downloaded once, and only once, even if multiple instances with distinct URLs are requested.

-5.  (potentially) Relax mixed-content warnings for resources whose integrity is verified.
-If the integrity metadata for a resource is delivered over a secure channel, the user agent might choose to allow loading the resource over an insecure channel.

-6.  (potentially) Allow resources to be downloaded from non-canonical sources (for instance, over an insecure channel) for performance, but fall back to a canonical source if the non-canonical source fails an integrity check.
+5.  (potentially) Allow resources to be downloaded from non-canonical sources (for instance, over an insecure channel) for performance, but fall back to a canonical source if the non-canonical source fails an integrity check.

-I'm not sure about #5 and #6.
-Get more detail from the WG about the benefits that such a fallback system would enable. (mkwst) {:.issue data-number="1"}
+Rather sure about #5.
+We also agreed to remove mixed-content relaxation.
+Declare this issue resolved? (mkwst,freddyb) {:.issue data-number="1"}
 </section><!-- /Introduction::Goals -->